 All penetrations (posts, pillars) must be sealed to prevent water from entering under the vinyl.
 All wood posts or pillars will eventually crack and give access for water to get under the vinyl covering and into the subsurface.
-Caulking and regular inspection is required.
+Caulking and regular inspection are required.
 To completely waterproof a vinyl deck that has posts, either fasten the posts to the fascia of the building or completely cover surface mounted posts with a waterproof membrane and clad.
 When fastening metal rails or posts to a vinyl deck surface, all pilot holes should be filled with a sealant before screws are inserted.

 Vinyl will resist most staining materials, but some do cause problems.
-Exterior oil based stains, any tar or bitumen based product, fresh cedar and some pressure treated lumber may permanently stain the vinyl.
+Exterior oil based stains, any tar or bitumen based product, fresh cedar, and some pressure treated lumber may permanently stain the vinyl.

 The strength of the Duradek system is the method we use to weld the vinyl sheets together.
 The vinyl is installed with a ¾” overlapped, heat welded seam which can be handled one of two ways.

 1) – a slightly raised seam where the overlap occurs, or

 2) – a level seam if your installer routers a channel for the overlap to lay in.